caminashell/certify/README.md

 make install
 ```

-Installing will require elevated permission (and may prompt you to authorisation the action).
+Installing will require elevated permission (and may prompt you to authorise the action).

 All installation does is create a symlink within `/usr/local/bin` to the project directory `bin` location, so that you can use the command `certify` globally, at any location.